Admission Routes

 International*

 An international applicant or exchange student must present qualifications comparable to those of Canadian applicants which include meeting the English language proficiency requirement.
+International applicants must have successfully completed their high school/secondary education before applying.
 International applications are evaluated on a competitive basis, taking into account factors such as grades, English language proficiency, and campus diversity.
 International students are solely responsible for all arrangements relating to their student study/immigration status.

 English Language Proficiency